JanmejayR/ocr-reader/Readme.md

 3. Make API calls from postman
 To call the apis from Postman, Import the **ocr-reader.postman_collection.json** file into postman and execute them from postman.
 I have included a sample base64 image url there.

-5. Testing
-Automated tests have been implemented to cover all important checks.
+4. Automated tests have been implemented to cover all important checks.
 To run automated tests, after running docker container, use this command :
 ```bash
 npm run test
 ```